 Maybe you’ve noticed that all of the competing parties in the upcoming Berlin elections have started campaigning.
-There are the proto-typical campaign-posters, but also a rise in graffiti and political demonstrations in my neighborhood.1 But what are the Berlin elections about?
+There are the proto-typical campaign-posters, but also a rise in graffiti and political demonstrations in my neighborhood.[1.
+Unfortunately, the AFD dumbfucks – so dumb they’re somehow even giving the real Nazi parties a bad image – always put their posters out of reach for the typical vandalism.]
+But what are the Berlin elections about?
 How do the Berlin elections work?
 Who can vote?

 I thoroughly googled the answers while procrastinating work.
 Here’s my attempt of an ELI5 (Explain Like I’m 5) for the Berlin elections 2016.